int128/gradle-ssh-plugin/README.md

   * `execute(command)` - Executes a command.
 This method blocks until the command is completed and returns output of the command.
   * `executeSudo(command)` - Executes a command as sudo (prepends sudo -S -p).
 Used to support sudo commands requiring password.
 This method blocks until the command is completed and returns output of the command.
   * `executeBackground(command)` - Executes a command in background.
 Other operations will be performed concurrently.
+  * `shell` - Opens a shell.
+This method blocks until the shell is finished.
+Note that you should provide termination input such as `exit` or `quit` with the interaction closure.
   * `get(remote, local)` - Fetches a file or directory from remote host.
   * `put(local, remote)` - Sends a file or directory to remote host.
   * `remote` - Remote host of current session.
 (Read only)